hamrel-cxu/SVI-NN-training/README.md

 # SVI NN training
- Implementation and experiments based on the paper "Training neural networks using monotone variational inequality"
+> Implementation and experiments based on the paper "Training neural networks using monotone variational inequality".
+>
+> Please direct all code-related inquiries to [Chen Xu](cxu310@gatech.edu).

 **Note, the code files are currently being polished and documented.
 A .ipynb demo will be soon provided, as well as a detailed ReadMe file**